Sundeep-deJongh/RevangeCore/README.md

 # RevangeCore
-RevangeCore plugin (Made by Duck026 and McDonald's)
+RevangeCore plugin (Made by TheBathDuck and McDonald's)